Code-the-Change-YYC/Mindfuel-Activity-Board/mdbook/src/4_development.md

 ```

 #### Updating this documentation
 This documentation was built with [mdbook](https://rust-lang.github.io/mdBook/).
 After updating any of the files in the `mdbook` directory, run `mdbook build` to create a new documentation build which will be named `book`.
-This directory needs to be moved to the top-level of the directory and renamed to `docs` where it will then be used by either GitHub Actions or GitLab CI/CD to deploy the documentation.
+This builds needs to be moved to the top-level of the repository and renamed to `docs` where it will then be used by either GitHub Actions or GitLab CI/CD to deploy the documentation.

 #### Mock Services